 Diagnose and solve

-Code42 for Enterprise may fail to restart after its Linux host reboots for either or both of the causes described above.
-Follow the instructions below to:
+The CrashPlan app may fail to restart after its Linux machine reboots for either or both of the causes described above.
+Follow the instructions in the order presented below to:

-- Determine whether your Linux host uses systemd.
+- Determine whether your Linux machine uses systemd.

-If it does, install the systemd script, then reboot the Linux host.
+If it does, install the systemd script, then reboot the machine.

-If Code42 for Enterprise restarts, the problem is solved.
-You are finished.
+If the CrashPlan app restarts, the problem is solved.

-- Determine whether your Linux host requires LSB compliance.
+- Determine whether your Linux distribution requires LSB compliance.

 If it does, edit the init.d script.

-Understand the importance of taking those steps in the order presented.
-An LSB problem may not show up until after a systemd problem is solved and the system rebooted.
+Note that an LSB problem may not show up until after a systemd problem is solved and you reboot the system.